 It’s officially spring and we all know that means storm season isn’t too far behind.
 From tornadoes in the midwest to hail storms in the southeast, every region is facing some type of rough weather.
-But, is your roofing business prepared?
+But, is your storm roofing business prepared?

 Here are some ways to make sure you and your crew are ready for this storm season.

 Weather Tracking Technology

 One of the most popular tools roofers use is weather tracking tools.
 This type of roofing technology can predict all of the areas near you that are at the center of wind storms, hurricanes and hail storms, all before the damage has even occurred.